-The legal provision provides cover for settlements and legal costs associated with known litigation cases.
+The legal provision provided cover for settlements and legal costs associated with known litigation cases but is no longer required and has therefore been closed.

 24 USABLE RESERVES

 Movements in the Council's usable reserves are detailed in the Movement in Reserves Statement and in the following tables.
 These include revenue and capital reserves available to meet future expenditure.